R Excel Tutorial: How to Read and Write xlsx files in R

 Reading Multiple Excel Sheets in R

-In this section of the R read excel tutorial, we are going to learn how to read multiple sheets into R dataframes.
+In this section of the R read excel tutorial, we will learn how to read multiple sheets into R dataframes.

 We are now learning how to read multiple sheets using readxl.
-More specifically, we are going to read the sheets ‘Session1’ and ‘Session2’.
+More specifically, we will read the sheets ‘Session1’ and ‘Session2’.
 First, we are going to use the function excel_sheets to print the sheet names:

 xlsx_data <- "SimData/example_sheets.xlsx"